-Rabbits keep a cautious eye open for attackers – whether they are out in the wild, enclosed in a hutch, or safe in your home – because they are conditioned watch for predators that are always on the prey upon rabbits.
-To ensure your pet bunny gets enough rest, you want to provide them with a safe and quiet environment with some comfortable bedding.
+Rabbits keep a cautious eye open for attackers – whether they are out in the wild, enclosed in a hutch, or safe in your home – because they are conditioned watch for predators.
+To ensure your pet bunny gets enough rest, you want to provide them with a safe and quiet environment with comfortable bedding.

 Bunnies are “daytime” sleepers, sleeping for about six to eight hours each day.
 Much like deer, bunnies are crepuscular, which means they are most active during dusk and dawn.
 (In case you didn’t know, the word "crepuscular" is derived from the Latin word crepusculum, which means “twilight”.)

 Because rabbits are nocturnal, they’ll be ready for playtime at night after sleeping for pretty much most of the day.
 Chances are you’ll find your bunny most active around 8:00 PM.
 Although you may be tempted to teach your bunny to stay awake during the day and sleep at night, you'll be going against its natural instincts and could find this task a bit challenging.